English in computing: Japanese

 Utilizing a keyboard layout suitable for romanization of Japanese, a user may type in the Latin script in order to display Japanese, inclusive of hiragana, katakana, and Japanese kanji.Usually when writing in Japanese on a computer keyboard, the text is input in roman transcription, optionally according to Hepburn, Kunrei, or Nippon romanization; the common Japanese word processing programs allow for all three.
 Long vowels are input according to how they are written in kana; for example, a long o is input as ou, instead of an o with a circumflex or macron (ô or ō).
 As letters are keyed in, they are automatically converted, as specified, into either hiragana or katakana.
 And these kana phrases are in turn converted, as desired, into kanji.

 Icelandic

 The Icelandic language has its own vocabulary of scientific terms.
 Still, English loans exist, and are mostly used in casual conversation, whereas the Icelandic words might be longer or not as widespread.

+Italian

+In Italian, most words related to computing are left in English, with few Italian native words being used, these latter ones usually relegated to describe the early versions of such products (as an example, computer is the go-to word in Italian, with calcolatore being used almost exclusively for punch-card computers) or may be avoided entirely if the metaphor does not translate easily (e.g. mouse; contrast with finestra being used to translate a window).